amita-roy/ROR-Capstone-Her_Style/README.md

 # herSTYLE ROR Capstone project

 > This project is for Ruby on Rails capstone, which is based on lifestyle articles website.
-I have follow the given design of the website, but I have chossen the article website for women lifestyle.
-I am planning to work on it in future to add more features and I'll add a personal logo as well forthis web site.
+I have followed the given design of the website, but I have chossen the article website for women lifestyle.
+I am planning to work on it in future to add more features and I'll add a personal logo as well for this web site.

 ![Homepage](./app/assets/images/IMac.jpg)
 ![tablet](./app/assets/images/tab.jpg)